 Sometimes we call the necessity defense, “the Choice of Evils Defense.”

-What is the necessity defense?
+So, what is the necessity defense?
 It is a common law defense, springing from the moral hearts of the people over thousands of years.
-The courts accepted it, and incorporated it into the common law.
+And the judges accepted it, and helped incorporate it into the common law.

-The People believe in the defense because we see no justice in convicting a person of a crime who was doing the right thing at the time.
+People believe in the defense.
+Why?
+Because convicting a person of a crime who was doing the right thing at the time; is not justice.

-To convict a person of a crime based upon a technicality, or the letter of the law, can work a grave injustice.
-This defense sounds in the fundamental human right to a real, unmanaged, jury trial.
+To convict a person on a technicality, or the letter of the law, can work a grave injustice.
+So this defense sounds in the fundamental human right to a real, unmanaged, jury trial.

 The common law is available to all in Minnesota.
-The legislature and the courts, however, can modify it through legislation and court decisions. and of course, so can the jury, given the chance.
+But the legislature and the courts can modify the common law through legislation and court decisions.
+And of course, so can the jury, given the chance.

 There is no Minnesota Statute that generally addresses the defense of necessity.
-There is at least one Minnesota Statute, however, that addresses it in a specific situation.
+But there is at least one Minnesota Statute that addresses it in a specific situation.